 This article describes how to configure a Check Point Software SSL VPN device to authenticate users against an ESA Server.
 Before proceeding, verify that you've installed the RADIUS Server component of ESET Secure Authentication and can access the RADIUS service that enables external systems to authenticate users.

 Before your Check Point Software SSL VPN device can use the ESA Server to authenticate users via RADIUS, it must be set up as a RADIUS client on the ESA Server.
-Next, your server running the ESA RADIUS service must be setup as a RADIUS Server on the Check Point Software SSL VPN device.
-Once these configurations have been specified, you can start logging into your Check Point Software SSL VPN device using ESA OTPs.
+Next, your server running the ESA RADIUS service must be set up as a RADIUS Server on the Check Point Software SSL VPN device.
+When these configurations have been specified, you can start logging into your Check Point Software SSL VPN device using ESA OTPs.

 To allow the Check Point Software SSL VPN device to communicate with your ESA Server, you must configure the Check Point Software SSL VPN device as a RADIUS client on your ESA Server:

 Navigate to Components → RADIUS and locate the hostname of the server running the ESA RADIUS service.

 Click the hostname, then click Create New Radius Client.

 In the Basic Settings section:

 Give the RADIUS client a memorable name for easy reference.